hisubram/mobilefoundation/send_push_notifications.md

 ### Enabling HTTP/2
 {: #enabling-http2}

-HTTP/2 based notifications can be enabled using a JNDI Property.
+HTTP/2 based notifications can be enabled by using a JNDI Property.
 ```xml
 <jndiEntry jndiName="imfpush/mfp.push.apns.http2.enabled" value= "true"/>
 ```

->**Note:** If the above JNDI property is added, legacy TCP Socket based notifications will not be used and only the HTTP/2 based notifications will be enabled.
+If the JNDI property is added, legacy TCP Socket based notifications is not used and only the HTTP/2 based notifications are enabled.
 {: note}

 ### Proxy Support for HTTP/2
 {: #proxy-support-for-http2}

-HTTP/2 based notifications can be sent via a HTTP Proxy.
+HTTP/2 based notifications can be sent via an HTTP Proxy.
 To enable routing of the notifications via a proxy, see [here](#proxy-support).

 ## Proxy Support
 {: #proxy-support }
 You can make use proxy settings to set the optional proxy through which notifications are sent to Android and iOS devices.
-You can set the proxy by using the **push.apns.proxy.** and **push.gcm.proxy.** configuration properties.
+You can set the proxy by using the `push.apns.proxy.*` and `push.gcm.proxy.*` configuration properties.
 For more information, see [List of JNDI properties for {{ site.data.keyword.mfserver_short_notm }} push service](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/#list-of-jndi-properties-for-mobilefirst-server-push-service).

 ## Next steps
 {: #next-tutorial-to-follow }
-With the server-side now set-up, setup the client-side and handle received notifications by following the tutorial below.
+With the server-side now set-up, set up the client-side and handle the received notifications by using the following tutorial.

 * [Handling push notifications in Client applications](/docs/services/mobilefoundation?topic=mobilefoundation-handling_push_notifications_in_client_applications#handling_push_notifications_in_client_applications)